kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 \(a\) Public Charters may be operated on a one-way or round-trip basis, with no minimum group or contract size.
 Public Charters may be sold on an air-only basis, or with mandatory or optional land arrangements.

-\(b\) A U.S. Public Charter operator operating a Public Charter which originates in a foreign country shall not be subject to the requirements of §[[Volume 4/D Special regulations/0380 Public charters.md#§380.25   Prospectus filing and related requirements.|§380.25]], 380.28, 380.30 through 380.35.
+\(b\) A U.S. Public Charter operator operating a Public Charter which originates in a foreign country shall not be subject to the requirements of [[Volume 4/D Special regulations/0380 Public charters.md#§380.25   Prospectus filing and related requirements.|§§380.25]], 380.28, 380.30 through 380.35.

 \(c\) The Department declines to exercise jurisdiction over a foreign Public Charter operator which operates a Public Charter originating in a foreign country, but reserves the right to exercise its jurisdiction over any foreign Public Charter operator at any time its finds that such action is in the public interest.